 Described as a master of improv comedy, sprinkling bizarre tales and clever one liners!
-Steve Iott … One of our most requested acts, with great crowd interaction with no two shows alike.
+Steve … One of our most requested acts, with great crowd interaction with no two shows alike.

 Steve has also been featured on A&E’s “Evening at the Improv”, Comedy Central and The Bob and Tom Show.
 Joined by the very funny and clever Chris Hegdus.

-Steve Iott has headlined Major Comedy Clubs for over 20 years.
+Steve has headlined Major Comedy Clubs for over 20 years.
 Steve has excelled at hundreds of corporate events for Rusch Entertainment, where clean material is required, including Chamber of Commerce events, Country Clubs, Hospitals, Banks, CPA Firms, Credit Unions, Colleges, Rotary Clubs, and State Conventions.

-Steve Iott is a very funny man who lives in Michigan.
+Steve is a very funny man who lives in Michigan.
 In addition to being a professional comedian, he writes an award-winning column posted on the Internet.
 He also lies frequently about receiving awards for his writing.
 Steve is an embattled veteran comic who has seen it all, and has plenty to say about it.
 He does comedy without the aid of props, mirrors, or sleight-of-hand camera tricks.
 Known as a master of improvisation, Steve takes the audience along as he spins bizarre tales of ridiculous life experiences.
 No topic is safe, and no two shows are ever the same.

 No stranger to either television or the concert stage, Steve has appeared on A&E, Comedy Central, and has opened shows for Steven Wright, Chicago and Bill Maher.